thames

 Visit Iconic Cathedrals

-These cathedrals are a massive deal in the UK, showing off all kinds of cool design and history.
+These cathedrals are a massive deal in the UK, showcasing a wide range of impressive design and history.
 Kick off the year by checking out:

 • St. Paul’s Cathedral in London: It’s a big-deal example of Baroque architecture.